linode/docs/docs/platform/disk-images/linode-backup-service-new-manager/index.md

 ### Auto Enroll New Linodes in the Backup Service

 You can automatically enroll all new Linodes in the Backup Service.
-To do so, navigate to the **Account** page in the sidebar, then select the **Global Settings** tab.
+To do so, click the **Account** link in the sidebar, then select the **Global Settings** tab.

 In the **Backup Auto Enrollment** panel, click on the switch to enable backups on all new Linodes.